Mark Secrest Appraisals 202.718.2521 washington, dc 917.268.7477 new york

 Mark is an Honours graduate of the Study Centre for the History of the Fine and Decorative Arts, Victoria & Albert Museum, London England.

-This academic footing launched a career which has spanned 48 years of providing undisputed appraisal reports for English, French, Continental and American art, works of art, antique furniture, silver, porcelains, Egyptian, Greek and Roman antiquities and all manner of residential contents.
+And 49 years of providing reliable appraisal service for English, Continental, American and Indo-Chinese art, works of art, antique furniture, decorative arts, silver, porcelains, Egyptian, Greek and Roman antiquities and all manner of residential contents.

-Mark was privileged to serve the Ronald Reagan and Barack Obama White House Administrations.
-And was appointed by former D.C.
-Mayor Adrian Fenty to the Board of Appraisers of the District of Columbia Licensing and Regulatory Commission.
+Mark served in the Ronald Reagan and Barack Obama White House Administrations and was appointed by former D.C.
+Mayor Adrian Fenty to the Board of Appraisers, District of Columbia Licensing and Regulatory Commission.

 He is an acknowledged expert in Circuit Courts, District Courts, Federal Court, Tax Court, Bankruptcy Court and his lower courts transcripts admitted in United State Court of Appeals.